edgard-habanbou/foodie-pal/README.md

 ![title3](https://github.com/edgard-habanbou/foodie-pal/assets/57774147/7c9ccb51-064b-4497-aac2-6040b8143492)

 - This project utilizes the MERN stack for web development.
-The MERN stack comprises MongoDB, Express.js, React.js, and Node.js.
+The MERN stack comprises [MongoDB](https://www.mongodb.com/), [Express.js](https://expressjs.com/), [React](https://react.dev/), and [Node.js](https://nodejs.org/en).
 It enables the creation of full-stack web applications using JavaScript across the entire development process, from backend to frontend.
 - For the Admin Dashboard this project leverages Electron for desktop application development.
 Electron is a framework that allows developers to build cross-platform desktop applications using web technologies such as React.
 It enables the creation of native-like applications for Windows, macOS, and Linux using a single codebase.

 ![title4](https://github.com/edgard-habanbou/foodie-pal/assets/57774147/b22bd441-ef7a-4712-b4da-0ca64e7b6d13)